 We are able to receive and process applications for scheduled monument consent within the limitations imposed on us.
 Please complete the form on our website and submit to email@example.com.
 Upon receipt of your application, we will contact you to discuss the details and agree a time frame for processing and decision.

 Planning services across Wales have been significantly disrupted and the Welsh Government’s guidance to local planning authorities of 29 April 2020 can be accessed here.
 We can confirm that the advice about site visits, site notices and publicity also applies to applications for listed building and conservation area consent.

 We would emphasise, however, that a proper understanding of the building based on a site visit is particularly important when assessing the impact of proposals on the special architectural or historic interest of a listed building.
 Where site visits still cannot be made, we recommend that local authorities and applicants collaborate to agree extended time frames until normal planning services can be resumed.

 We will continue to do our best to provide responses to all the local authorities in Wales, but responses may take longer than normal.
 Please send planning consultations to firstname.lastname@example.org and listed building consents to email@example.com

 Our capital grant programmes for historic buildings and ancient monuments help to maintain historic community buildings, historic monuments and archaeological sites and support community projects to engage with local heritage assets.

-We will be contacting applicants in due course to review progress with their applications.
+We are in contact with applicants to review progress with their applications.